tomas-ravalli/automated-crypto-brief/README.md

   <img src="https://img.shields.io/badge/License-MIT-lightgrey" alt="License">
 </p>

-> A Python script that automatically fetches the price of a specified crypto from Coinbase, calculates its return against the average of your purchase prices, and sends a daily basic report via email.
+> A Python script that automatically fetches cryptocurrency prices from Coinbase, generates a concise news summary, and sends a comprehensive daily brief via email.
 Designed to be easily configurable and can be scheduled to run daily using GitHub Actions.

 ### Outline